Whatever happened to Timothy....

 REVELATION 1:1 The Revelation of Jesus Christ, which God gave unto him, to shew unto his servants things which must shortly come to pass; and he sent and signified it by his angel unto his servant John.

-Thus, if language means anything, if Yeshua and His disciples meant what they said and wrote, then we should expect that all of the faithful believers must have been gathered together into heaven around A.D.
-70 and that explains why there is no trace of them in history.
-According to the record of scripture, Christ was to descend from heaven with a shout from an archangel, then all of the faithful who had died were to be awakened from among the dead and gathered together with the Lord.
+Thus, if language means anything, if Yeshua and His disciples meant what they said and wrote, then we should expect that all of the faithful believers must have been gathered together into heaven within a generation of His own ascension.
+This would of course explain why there is no trace of them in history.
+According to the record of scripture, at His parousia, Christ was to descend from heaven with a shout from an archangel, then all of the faithful who had died were to be awakened from among the dead and gathered together with the Lord.
 Immediately after that, all of the faithful who were still alive were to be caught up together with the risen ones into the clouds.
-This could all be done without most of the world ever noticing it.
+This could all have been done without most of the rest of the world ever noticing it.
 All was obviously going to happen very quickly, in the twinkling of an eye (1 CORINTHIANS 15:52).

 Yeshua had warned that His return would be as "lightning cometh out of the east, and shineth even unto the west" (MATTHEW 24:27).
 It is common to interpret this as meaning that the whole world would witness His return just as they witness a lightening strike.
 But is that what He meant?
 If so would He not have likened His return to something more universally visible and lasting, like say blue skies or sunlight?
 The most notable characteristic of a lightening strike is it suddenness and brevity.
 It is here and gone often before we even hear its thunder.
 And this is what His return was to be like, He was going to come and go before most people even knew what had happened.
 Only after the lightening strike did many of those left behind begin to ask one another about what had just transpired.

-When the dust had settled, who was left?
+But after the gathering together, when all of the dust had settled, who was left?
 After the Romans had utterly destroyed the nation and the city and the temple of the Jews in A.D.
 70 who was left alive to carry on the ministry of the Church?
 After all of the faithful believers had been gathered together into heaven to participate in the great day of judgment upon the enemies of our Lord, who was still around to carry on the gospel?
 Indeed, who was left behind?
 Obviously it would have been the unfaithful believers.
-If the faithful believers were all gathered together into heaven, and those who rejected their Messiah were raised to the day of judgment, the only participants left would have been those believers who failed to endure, who let their lamps go out, as Yeshua had foretold in His parable of the Ten Virgins (note the context in chapter 24 where the whole subject is His Return).
+If the faithful believers were all gathered together into heaven, and those who rejected their Messiah were raised to the day of judgment, the only participants and hearers of the Gospel who were left, would have been those believers who failed to endure, who let their lamps go out, as Yeshua had foretold in His parable of the Ten Virgins (note the context in chapter 24 where the whole subject is His Return).

 MATTHEW 25:1-13 Then shall the kingdom of heaven be likened unto ten virgins, which took their lamps, and went forth to meet the bridegroom.
 And five of them were wise, and five were foolish.
 They that were foolish took their lamps, and took no oil with them: but the wise took oil in their vessels with their lamps.
 While the bridegroom tarried, they all slumbered and slept.
 And at midnight there was a cry made, Behold, the bridegroom cometh; go ye out to meet him.
 Then all those virgins arose, and trimmed their lamps.
 And the foolish said unto the wise, Give us of your oil; for our lamps are gone out.
 But the wise answered, saying, Not so; lest there be not enough for us and you: but go ye rather to them that sell, and buy for yourselves.